 Hence, in the world’s best years, the humble shed

 Beech made their chests, their beds, and the join’d-stools :

-Beech made the board, the platters, and the bowls.
+Beech made the board [table], the platters, and the bowls.

 Because of its toughness and ability to tenaciously hold upholstery tacks without splitting, the seat rails and backs of upholstered chairs, sofas and stools were, more often than not, made of beech – even if the show wood was of mahogany or walnut.
 The lower back legs of chairs and sofas were commonly grafted onto beech back supports, but in some instances, the entire back supports/legs were made of beech and the lower, visible sections stained to match the front legs.
-However, beech is not durable, being susceptible to rot and the ravages of the Furniture Beetle (woodworm), and as a result, much upholstered furniture has sadly been lost.
+However, beech is not durable, being highly susceptible to the ravages of the furniture beetle (woodworm), and as a result, much upholstered furniture has sadly been lost.